Aliases for MMP25 Gene

 MMP25 (Matrix Metallopeptidase 25) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and Integrin Pathway.
+Among its related pathways are Degradation of the extracellular matrix and Matrix Metalloproteinases.
 GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
 An important paralog of this gene is MMP13.

 UniProtKB/Swiss-Prot for MMP25 Gene